satya-das/cib/examples/0030-simple-class-and-forwd-compatibility/README.md

 We see total of 2 test runs, one of them has `new-client-with-old-lib` in it's name.
 This test runs the new client with old library and ensures it runs as expected.

 That's it about this example.
-Slowly we are understanding pieces of CIB architecture.